 - Are you producing a lot of content on the same subject?
 Consider starting up your own Facebook community.
 Create a beautiful looking page, garner some initial likes (usually by inviting, bribing or forcing family and friends), post a variety of interesting items and then run some campaigns through Facebook ads to promote the community.
 It might seem silly to do all of this work (and it should be viewed as fun, not work if you’re doing this) but I have seen many people being able to post their own stuff with their own audience of 5,000 people who love it and like it and share it with everyone they know.
 I wouldn’t start a community with only a couple of articles in the niche, but if you have loads of them, it would be worth a small time commitment and some money to grow it properly and get your stuff going viral over the longer term.

 Getting content lots of likes and engagement on Facebook depends on a number of factors, including how great the content really is, whether people are generally amenable to it, where you post it and to how many people.

-If you try just about everything in this hub and it’s not working, then it’s just not meant to be with that particular piece of content.
+If you try just about everything in this article and it’s not working, then it’s just not meant to be with that particular piece of content.
 Stop stressing, let it go and practice creating a fresh piece of social content that is better looking, a better topic and better reading than the last one.
 Or change tactics and go for organic Google search instead.

 Search engines (and Google in particular) are paying a lot more attention these days to social engagement when they’re ranking pages, so if you can “do” social media, you’ll enjoy a lot more success with only a bit of effort.
 It helps if you genuinely enjoy social media too, and believe me, it comes across as obvious if you don’t.